bharathparsam/RestaurantReviewsStage-1/README.md

 # Restaurant Review Stage 1

+- Restaurant review is an application which allows user to browse or view all types of restaurants.
+- Google maps API is used to load the maps.
-- A Responsive web application which can be accessed over all screen sizes
+- This is a responsive web application which can be accessed over all screen sizes
-- Web application meets the accessibility standards so that it makes convenient for the screen readers as well as keyboard users.
+- Web application meets the accessibility standards so that it makes convenient for the screen readers as well as keyboard users to access.
-- Web application also has a Service worker to begin the process and the web data is cached so that it can be viewed even if user is not connected to internet.

 ## How to Run
 - Clone the GitHub repository.